devthefuture-org/yarn-plugin-fetch/README.md

 RUN yarn fetch --workspace mypackage
 COPY package/mypackage .
 # COPY package/my-package-dep1 . # if you have one or many workspace dependencies
-yarn workspaces foreach -t run postinstall # if you have postinstall scripts in your package.json file(s) yarn workspace mypackage build # and/or other build commands yarn workspace mypackage focus --production
+RUN yarn workspaces foreach -t run postinstall # if you have postinstall scripts in your package.json file(s) RUN yarn workspace mypackage build # and/or other build commands RUN yarn workspace mypackage focus --production
 ```

 ## extras